OctopusDeploy/blog/blog/2020-08/introducing-linux-docker-image/index.md

 As Octopus has grown, one of the challenges we’ve faced, is the number, combination, and versions of the supporting tooling that’s required to interact with cloud services and platforms like Kubernetes.
 To address this, deployments and the health checks for targets like Kubernetes can be executed inside a Docker container.
 Octopus supplies [images for Windows and Linux](https://hub.docker.com/r/octopusdeploy/worker-tools) with a wide range of common tools and end-users can create their own images too.

 To run these images from the container hosting Octopus, the Docker daemon is run in the background, which requires the `privileged` flag.
-This allows full access to the execution containers, meaning Linux users have out of the box support to deploy to cloud services and Kubernetes (although Service Fabric still requires a Windows Worker for deployments).
+This allows full access to the execution containers, meaning Linux users have out-of-the-box support to deploy to cloud services and Kubernetes (although Service Fabric still requires a Windows Worker for deployments).

 :::hint
 To disable Docker-in-Docker, set the `DISABLE_DIND` environment variable to `Y`.